Ascyt/ezgpt/README.md

 ### Logging

-If logging is enabled, `easygpt` will print the interaction with the GPT model to the console.
+If logging is enabled, `ezgpt` will print the interaction with the GPT model to the console.
 This includes the prompts sent by the user and system, as well as the responses from the assistant.

 ## Notes

-- The `easygpt` library assumes that the OpenAI API key is set in the environment variable `OpenAI_APIKey`.
+- The `ezgpt` library assumes that the OpenAI API key is set in the environment variable `OpenAI_APIKey`.
 - The `gpt` class maintains a history of the conversation in the `previous` attribute, which can be used to provide context for subsequent requests.